onumahkalusamuel/TelegramClickBot/README.md

 This script pauses for **60 seconds** after each full cycle of Join or Meessage operations for all bots

 # **INSTALLATION**
-This bot runs on Android via Termux.
+This bot runs on Android via Termux and on *nix based system via terminal.
 Install termux from PlayStore.
+On a *nix system, ensure you have `nano` and `python3` installed.
+Install with the appropriate package manager.
-To use the bot, you need to run the following commands in Termux:
+To use the bot on Android, you need to run the following commands in Termux:

 > apt update --pkg upgrade